w01fgang/coding-challenge-relay/README.md

 #### 2. Define Routes and Data Structure:
 **Products should consist of:** ID, name, a brief description, price, and category.

-**Implement two new routes:**
+**Implement a new route:**
 - "/create" - for adding new products.
-- "/edit/:id" - for editing existing products.

 #### 3. UI Enhancement with Material-UI:
 **Homepage:**
-Integrate a feature on each product card that allows users to open the edit form directly from the home page.
+A user should be able to go to the product creation page.
+Implement it as you think is the best.

 **Product Creation Form:**
 Craft a form to allow users to add new products.
 Ensure the form is intuitive, featuring fields for all product attributes and error handling for incorrect or missing inputs.

-**Product Edit Form:**
-Implement a form enabling users to edit an existing product's details.
-This form should pre-populate with the product's current details.
-Make sure the form is intuitive, with fields for all product attributes and error handling.

 #### 4. Enhance Data Management using React-Relay and GraphQL:
-**Design GraphQL mutations and queries to:**
+**Design GraphQL mutations and query to add a new product.**
-- Add a new product.
-- Update an existing product using its ID.
-Utilize React Relay to manage data, ensuring efficient communication between the GraphQL server and React components, especially for the mutations you implement.
+Utilize React Relay to manage data, ensuring efficient communication between the GraphQL server and React components, especially for the mutation you implement.

 #### 5. Prioritize Responsive Design:
 Ensure a mobile-first approach and that components adapt elegantly to desktop sizes.
-Test your solution across varied devices: iPhone 13, iPad Air, MacBook 13”, and iMac 27”.
+Test your solution across varied devices: iPhone X, MacBook 13”.

 #### 6. Advanced Testing:
 Implement unit tests for components, hooks, and other functionalities you introduce.